 The full 2011 Annual Report of the Ascom Group is available online at http://www.ascom.com/report-en

-Ascom is an international solution provider with comprehensive technological know-how in Mission-Critical Wireless Communication.
-The company focuses on the areas of Wireless Solutions (high-value, customer-specific on-site communications solutions) and Network Testing (a global market leader in testing and optimization solutions for mobile networks).
-The company is headquartered in Switzerland, has subsidiaries in 17 countries and a workforce of some 1,900 employees worldwide.
-Ascom registered shares (symbol ASCN) are listed on the SIX Swiss Exchange in Zurich (Switzerland).
+Ascom is a global solutions provider with comprehensive technological know-how in mission-critical wireless communication.
+The company focuses on the areas of Wireless Solutions (high-value, customer-specific communications solutions) and Network Testing (a global market leader in testing and optimization solutions for mobile networks) division.
+Ascom Group is headquartered in Switzerland, has subsidiaries in 17 countries, business activities in more than 130 countries, and employs around 1,600 people worldwide.
+Ascom registered shares (ASCN) are listed on the SIX Swiss Exchange in Zurich.